 a) A Certification that the Agency’s business is commercial-related.

 b) A Certification that the Agency has been in the business of collecting commercial claims for at least four (4) years, as of the date of application, and that the Agency has a minimum of five (5) full-time employees inclusive of sales, collections, compliance, and accounting staff.

-c) A Certification that the Agency is in compliance with all relevant federal and state laws and regulations governing the collection of debts, including but not limited to the Consumer Financial Protection Bureau, Fair Debt Collection Practices Act, Privacy Act of 1984, the Health Insurance Portability and Accountability Act of 1996, the Gramm-Leach-Bliley Act of 1999, Fair Credit Reporting Act, Telephone Consumer Protection Act (TCPA).
+c) A Certification that the Agency is in compliance with all relevant federal and state laws and regulations governing the collection of debts, including but not limited to the Bureau of Consumer Financial Protection, Fair Debt Collection Practices Act, Privacy Act of 1984, the Health Insurance Portability and Accountability Act of 1996, the Gramm-Leach-Bliley Act of 1999, Fair Credit Reporting Act, Telephone Consumer Protection Act (TCPA).

 d) A Certification that the Agency is in compliance with all relevant and applicable state and jurisdictional registration and licensing requirements.